Serge Ibaka: Oklahoma City Thunder (2009–2011)

-In July 2009, the Thunder paid the buyout for Ibaka's deal with Manresa, and signed him to a two-year contract with two more optional seasons.
+In July 2009, the Thunder paid the buyout for Ibaka's deal with Manresa and signed him to a two-year contract with two more optional seasons.

 Although coming to the NBA as a raw talent, Ibaka had managed to become a starter in the Thunder rotation.
 He was often used for his energy in the paint, whether on defense or rebounding.
-In his first NBA season, Ibaka played 18.1 minutes per game in 73 games, averaging 6.3 points, 5.4 rebounds and 1.3 blocks per game.
+In his first NBA season, Ibaka played 18.1 minutes per game in 73 games, averaging 6.3 points, 5.4 rebounds, and 1.3 blocks per game.
 His blocks average led all rookies in the 2009–10 season, and he ranked number 20 overall.
-In the first round of the playoffs against the Los Angeles Lakers, he played in 6 games, averaging 25.5 minutes, 7.8 points, 6.5 rebounds and 2 blocks per game.
-His 7 blocks in game two in Los Angeles was a record (youngest player to have 7 blocks in playoff game).
+In the first round of the playoffs against the Los Angeles Lakers, Ibaka played in six games, averaging 25.5 minutes, 7.8 points, 6.5 rebounds and 2.0 blocks per game.
+His seven blocks during Game 2 were a record, and Ibaka became the youngest player to have seven blocks in a playoff game.

 On 19 February 2011, Ibaka participated in the 2011 NBA Slam Dunk Contest.
 He began the contest with a free-throw line dunk.
 In the second round, Ibaka grabbed a stuffed animal from the rim with his mouth and dunked in one motion.
-However, he lost out to Blake Griffin in the competition.
+However, Ibaka lost out to Blake Griffin in the competition.

 Real Madrid (2011)

 During the 2011 NBA lockout, Ibaka signed a two-month contract with Real Madrid in Spain alongside Spain national basketball team teammate and friend Rudy Fernández with an option to return to the NBA at the end of the lockout.
-Over 6 games in the Euroleague, he averaged 5.5 points, 4.7 rebounds and 2 blocks in 15 minutes per game.
+Over six games in the EuroLeague, he averaged 5.5 points, 4.7 rebounds and 2.0 blocks in 15 minutes per game.